ViiV Healthcare extends Medicines Patent Pool license agreement for dolutegravir to cover all lower middle-income countries

 Follows announcement by majority shareholder GSK to expand graduated approach to patents and intellectual property (IP) to widen access to medicines in the world’s poorest countries

-The existing licence agreement already covers all low income, least developed and all sub-Saharan African countries.
-This extension to include all remaining LMICs means that more than 94% of adults living with HIV in the developing world are now covered by the licence agreement.
+The existing license agreement already covers all low income, least developed and all sub-Saharan African countries.
+This extension to include all remaining LMICs means that more than 94% of adults living with HIV in the developing world are now covered by the license agreement.1

 This announcement is aligned to GSK’s recent commitment to seek to offer and agree licences to allow supplies of generic versions of its current and future portfolio of patented medicines in most LMICs for 10 years.